mpieva/mapAD/Readme.md

 `RUSTFLAGS="-C target-cpu=native" cargo build --release`

-Please note that the resulting binary is not portable.
+Please note that the resulting binary is not necessarily portable between different CPU architectures.

 - The number of `v`s passed to the program determines the level of verbosity: